John, King of England: Personal life

 John's personal life greatly affected his reign.
 Contemporary chroniclers state that John was sinfully lustful and lacking in piety.
 It was common for kings and nobles of the period to keep mistresses, but chroniclers complained that John's mistresses were married noblewomen, which was considered unacceptable.
 John had at least five children with mistresses during his first marriage, and two of those mistresses are known to have been noblewomen.
-John's behaviour after his second marriage is less clear, however.
+John's sexual behaviour after his second marriage is less clear, however.
 None of his known illegitimate children were born after he remarried, and there is no actual documentary proof of adultery after that point, although John certainly had female friends amongst the court throughout the period.
 The specific accusations made against John during the baronial revolts are now generally considered to have been invented for the purposes of justifying the revolt; nonetheless, most of John's contemporaries seem to have held a poor opinion of his sexual behaviour.

 The character of John's relationship with his second wife, Isabella of Angoulême, is unclear.
 John married Isabella whilst she was relatively young—her exact date of birth is uncertain, and estimates place her between at most 15 and more probably towards nine years old at the time of her marriage.
 Even by the standards of the time, she was married whilst very young.
 John did not provide a great deal of money for his wife's household and did not pass on much of the revenue from her lands, to the extent that historian Nicholas Vincent has described him as being "downright mean" towards Isabella.
 Vincent concluded that the marriage was not a particularly "amicable" one.
 Other aspects of their marriage suggest a closer, more positive relationship.
-Chroniclers recorded that John had a "mad infatuation" with Isabella, and certainly the King and Queen had conjugal relationships between at least 1207 and 1215; they had five children.
+Chroniclers recorded that John had a "mad infatuation" with Isabella, and certainly the King and Queen had conjugal relations between at least 1207 and 1215; they had five children.
 In contrast to Vincent, historian William Chester Jordan concludes that the pair were a "companionable couple" who had a successful marriage by the standards of the day.